mochi-hpc-experiments/margo-tutorial-exercises/README.md

 * Our two RPCs, which we will call "insert" and "lookup", will need argument and return types.
-Edit the *types.h* file to add the necessary type definitions for these RPCs (`insert_in_t`, `insert_out_t`, `lookup_in_t` and `lookup_out_t`. _Hint: Mercury represents null-terminated strings with the type `hg_string_t`_.
+Edit the *types.h* file to add the necessary type definitions for these RPCs (`insert_in_t`, `insert_out_t`, `lookup_in_t` and `lookup_out_t`). _Hint: Mercury represents null-terminated strings with the type `hg_string_t`_, you will have to include `mercury_proc_string.h`.
 Note: while the insertion operation does not technically return anything, it is still advised to make all RPCs return at least a `uint32_t` error code to inform the sender of the success of the operation.

 * Edit *server.c* to add the definitions and declarations of the ULTs for our two RPCs.
 Feel free to copy/paste and modify the existing `sum` RPC.